 Toward a New Sexual Ethic: The Myth of the Vaginal Orgasm

 A classic feminist essay written by Anne Koedt (1970) argues that the link between vaginal intercourse and female orgasm is a myth.
 According to Planned Parenthood, 1 in 3 women have trouble reaching orgasm during sex.
 Additionally, as many as 80% of women need direct clitoral stimulation to climax.
 The message here is that the thrusting of the penis is not synonymous with women’s pleasure.
-Since a woman’s orgasm is more in line with masturbation and/or oral stimulation, pleasure can be obtained from a man or a woman.
+Since a woman’s orgasm is also aligned with masturbation and/or oral stimulation, pleasure can be obtained from a woman or non-man.
 This theory debunks phallocentrism – the idea that the phallus, or penis, is the center of all pleasure.
 Men perpetuate the myth of the vaginal orgasm in a pathetic attempt to remain sexually relevant to women, and to maintain the power of heteropatriarchy.
 The penis may, very well, be the only source of pleasure for some women – but the point is this: it is not the only source of pleasure for all women.
 The penis is indispensable to procreation, but not necessarily the pleasure of a woman.

 Toward a New Sexual Ethic: Redefining Male Sexuality